 The Strategic Plan should be a "living document" and hence it should be a daily management tool.
 An Annual Plan should be developed every year containing the targets of that specific year.
 This should be followed by the development and signing of Individual Performance Agreements.

-- Page 28 - 5.8 Regular reporting (preferably monthly) of corporate and unit performance; - 5.9 Supporting information system to support the management of the matrix; - 5.10 Continuous Verification between the performance agreements and Annual Targets.
+- Page 28 - 5.8 Regular reporting of corporate and unit performance; - 5.9 Supporting information system; and - 5.10 Continuous evaluation and monitoring of progress towards achievement of performance targets (Performance Agreements and Annual Targets).